GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToHostAHack.md

 Calendar invites are always important so attendees don't forget about your event.
 If someone is traveling to attend your event in person, they're not likely to forget to show up.

-When it comes to hosting a virtual What The Hack event, a Calendar block is even MORE important.
+When it comes to hosting a virtual gHacks event, a Calendar block is even MORE important.
 The key word is **BLOCK**!
 You need the attendees to clear their calendar so they are dedicated to participating in the hack for the full event.
 Attendees leaving part way through the hack are putting their squad's success at risk.

 We recommend sending a calendar invite to all registered attendees as early as possible after they have registered.
 If you are hosting an external organization, coordinate with the event stakeholder to send the calendar invite.